drshahizan/data-analytics/materials/glossary.md

 - Gap analysis: A method for examining and evaluating the current state of a process in order to identify opportunities for improvement in the future

 ## Q
+- Query: A request for data or information from a database
 - Query language: A computer programming language used to communicate with a database

 ## R